Mistletoe-git/REAPS/README.md

-# REAPS: An All-Atom Receptor-Aware Geometric Deep Learning Framework for *De novo* Design of Linear and Macrocyclic Peptide Binders
+# REAPS: An All-Atom Receptor-Aware Geometric Deep Learning Framework for *De Novo* Design of Linear and Macrocyclic Peptide Binders

 REAPS is an all-atom receptor-aware geometric graph neural network for sequence design of linear and macrocyclic peptide binders.

-It reframes peptide design as a conditional sequence generation problem by treating the receptor as a fully observable all-atom context, enabling the design of both linear and macrocyclic peptide binders.
+It reframes peptide binder sequence design as a conditional sequence generation problem by treating the receptor as a fully observable all-atom context, enabling receptor-aware design of both linear and macrocyclic peptide binders.

 ![REAPS architecture](docs/REAPS.jpg)